Player Profiles Are Key to Dominating Facebook Ads in 2020

 Once we can see into what’s motivating people to play games, we’ve discovered a whole new level of creative theory.
 It makes getting overly focused on button colors look downright shallow.

-All the creative elements we’ve been focused on up until now (colors, sounds, even ad copy) need to be realigned to serve these customer motivations.
+All the creative elements we’ve been focused on up until now (colors, sounds, even ad copy) need to be realigned.
+This will serve these customer motivations.

 With player profiles theory and player motivations, we have crossed into Creative Strategy 2.0.